arne48/tinkerboard_io/README.md

 ```

 #### Set data direction mode of pin
-_Sets the data direction specified pin to Input or Output and also the grf register to gpio_
+_Sets the data direction of specified pin to Input or Output and also the grf register to gpio_
 __pin_number:__ number of pin to set the data direction for
 __mode:__ direction (_Input_ or _Output_) to set the pin to
 ```cpp